jcmeunier77code/My_cheat_sheets/08. Kubernetes/kubectl.md

 `kubectl logs {pod-name}`

 `kubectl exec -it {pod-name} -- bin/bash`
-- to execute the pod within powershell
+- to execute the pod within powershell;
-- user become root and can enter the container/pod
+- user become root and can enter the container/pod;
-- to exit 'exit'
+- to exit 'exit'.

 <details><summary>See as example</summary>
 <p>